|Town/Region||Lanin National Park, Neuquen Province, Patagonia|

 |Continent||Central and Latin America|

-On the other hand, one of the most emblematic secondary cavity nester is the endemic Austral Parakeet, Enicognathus ferrugineus, the southernmost distributed psittacid of the world.
-This parakeet may be used as key species to evaluate Araucaria forest as a suitable ambient for cavity nesters by understanding the habitat requirements of them.
-Its distribution linked to this threatened habitat shows its vulnerability.
-Its biology, ecology and population status are largely unknown, highlighting the importance of understand ecological and reproductive requirements on Araucaria forest.
+One of the most emblematic secondary cavity nester of austral temperate forests is the endemic Austral Parakeet, Enicognathus ferrugineus, the southernmost distributed psitacid of the world.
+This parakeet may be used as key species to evaluate Araucaria araucana forest as a suitable environment for cavity nesters by understanding their habitat requirements.

 Main Field Work:

 Our conservation actions against parrot trade are driven by the results of our own research and that of colleagues.
 Since 2007, we have used posters, TV, radio, and schools visits to reduce capture of Austral Parakeets.
 For 2010, our public education efforts will focus on expanding conservation education throughout the main Patagonian National Parks: Nahuel Huapi and Lanin, with the central message of the importance of keeping nest trees for cavity-nesting birds.

 Read about the previous work http://www.ruffordsmallgrants.org/rsg/projects/soledad_diaz or for further information contact: